wigwamapp/wigwam/README.md

 - 📖 Committed to transparency and community-driven development.
 The project is open source, allowing developers to review and contribute to the codebase.

-### Social Authentication

-- 👥 Integrates with [Open Login](https://openlogin.com/) for seamless social authentication, making the onboarding process user-friendly and accessible.

 ### User-Friendly Interface

 - 🖥️ The user interface is intuitive and user-friendly, making it easy for both newcomers and experienced users to navigate and utilize the wallet's features.